gaganmaheshwari/blog-webjeda/_posts/2015-12-23-how-I-manged-to-integrate-polymer-with-github.md

 ---
 title: Integrate Polymer in Jekyll Blog
-desc: Js frameworks may come and go but Polymer stays for a long time.
-Polymer elements are really cool to work with.
-I have a tutorial to include Polymer elements in Jekyll with simple steps.
+desc: Integrating Polymer in Jekyll is very simple.
+Polymer elements are the future of web design.
+I have a tutorial to include Polymer elements in Jekyll blog with simple steps.
 Polymer is an ambitious project by Google which might take off a lot of burden on web designers and developers.
 keywords: polymer Jekyll, polymer github pages, polymer and github
 author: sharathdt
 tags: Jekyll Web-Design